infonomic/remix.infonomic.io/README.md

 We've created [TODO list](TODO.md).

+We use a husky task and [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages.

+[@commitlint/cli @commitlint/config-conventional](https://github.com/conventional-changelog/commitlint) are included in the dev dependencies of this project.

+Common commit message types according to [commitlint-config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional#type-enum) (based on the Angular convention) can be:

+- build
+- chore
+- ci
+- docs
+- feat
+- fix
+- perf
+- refactor
+- revert
+- style
+- test

+To prepare husky and the conventional commit task for development run the following:

+`npm run prepare` - will prepare local husky tasks.

+`npx husky add .husky/commit-msg 'npx commitlint --edit $1'` - will add the commit message task.

 Hope some of this is of help to those of you just getting started with Remix and headless UI component systems (as we are).

 <p>&nbsp;</p>